relick/Sovereign-of-a-Dying-Hell/README.md

-# adventure-md
+# Adventure MD
- Adventure/VN style game engine-ish for the Sega Mega Drive.
+Adventure/VN style games for the Sega Mega Drive.

+Relies on C++ version of SGDK, stored in a path at `../../SDKs/SGDKplusplus` from here.